0x7c13/Notepads/ROADMAP.md

 * Markdown file preview.
 * Diff viewer.
 * Native support for Multi-instances.
-* Publish 1.0 version of Notepads by end of August 2019.
+* Publish 1.0 version of Notepads by end of Summer 2019 (Sep-Oct).

 ## Phase 2 (By end of 2019):